WomenInDataScience-Seattle/Data-Science-Study-Group/DL/agenda_DL_study_group.md

 **Location:**

-We will be meeting in the study area of the lobby of Qwest Plaza:
+We will meet on the 5th floor suit 500 at:

-1600 Seventh Ave
+411 1st Ave S,
-Seattle, WA 98101
+Seattle, WA 98104

 ## Course Overview: